JQChong/jet-lag/docs/hiding/the_hider_deck/curses.md

 100 feet is measured parallel to the ground.
 The die can, and likely should, be rolled on an inclined surface.
 If the die is lost or does not land cleanly on one side, it cannot be counted.
 Any bonuses awarded to the hider should be delivered immediately.

-### Curse of the Sloth

-This curse can be played multiple times, and the effect stacks, i.e. if the curse is played multiple times, the time allocated to hiders increases by 5 minutes and 10 minutes for photo questions in large games that many times.

 ### Curse of the Right Turn

 This curse only applies to street intersections, meaning the intersection between two roads intended for cars (or pedestrian sidewalks along those roads.)
 This curse would not have any effects indoors, or in an area where there are no streets.